Romanian Homemade Borsch

 Step 13

-A 700ml jar of huste will be enough to make the above amount of borscht.
+A 700ml jar of "hushte" suffices to prepare the above amount of borscht.

 Romanian Homemade Borsch - Step 13